sherifhazem/elite/doc/ARCHITECTURE_OVERVIEW.md

 The project uses a minimal, centralized observability system.

 ### Centralized Logging Only
-- Activated from `app/__init__.py` via the central middleware hooks.
+- Activated from `app/__init__.py` via `initialize_logging(app)` and the central middleware hooks.
 - No logging code inside modules (routes/services).
-- A simple JSON logger defined in `app/core/central_logger.py` that writes to `/logs/app.log.json`.
+- Central logger defined in `app/logging/logger.py` that writes JSON to `logs/app.log.json` with daily rotation (4-day retention).
-- A request middleware in `app/core/central_middleware.py` that handles request start/end timing and unhandled errors.
+- Request middleware in `app/core/central_middleware.py` handles request start/end timing and unhandled errors.
 - No distributed instrumentation in JS or Python.

 ### Observability Responsibilities: